 Google offers three colors to choose from, including Snow, Sunrise, and Sky (aka white, pink, and blue).
 Not only does your color choice determine the color of the Chromecast itself, but it also changes how the included remote looks, as well as the included batteries.
 Such a small Google touch.
 And this is the first-ever Chromecast with an explicit visual interface and a remote.

-For its grand debut, Google did a pretty good job with the remote.
-All of the buttons are very clicky, it is comfortable to hold (albeit a touch slippery), and you have power, input, and volume buttons for controlling those aspects of your television if its supports HDMI-CEC controls.
+Google did a phenomenal job with the remote.
+All of the buttons are very clicky, it is comfortable to hold (albeit a touch slippery), and you have power, input, and volume buttons for your TV thanks to HDMI-CEC and IR blaster configurations you can configure in Settings.
 Just like all modern Android TV boxes and televisions, you'll also find a Google Assistant button that you can hold down to talk to the Assistant at any time.
+Asisstant works much faster here than it has on previous Android TV boxes, and the contour of the Assistant button makes it easy to feel for even in the dark of your living room movie marathon.

 In all of these core regards, the Chromecast with Google TV is fantastic.
 It's easy to set up, it moves through menus and apps without a hitch, video content looks excellent, and the remote doesn't hinder any of the enjoyment you get from all of this (I'm looking at you, Apple TV).